ifaruque/SpringBoot/readme.md

 2. Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files) wow!!
 3. Groovy support, allowing you to build Spring MVC web apps with as little as a single file.
 4. no need single line of XML even No web.xml file either.
 This web application is 100% pure Java and you didn’t have to deal with configuring any plumbing or infrastructure.
+5. Spring Boot manages dependencies and configuration automatically.
+You don't need to specify version for any of that dependencies.Spring Boot upgrades all dependencies automatically when you upgrade Spring Boot.

 ### Environment setup : ###